coverclock/com-diag-hazer/README.md

 software, it is likely usable for any GPS receiver that conforms to NMEA 0183 4.10.
 Unlike the Drover project, Hazer does its own NMEA parsing.
-It includes a gpstool to display processed GPS data. gpstool accepts NMEA sentences from standard input.
-The serialtool in the Diminuto project is a useful way to read data from serial-attached GPS devices like the BU-353S4.
+It includes a gpstool to display processed GPS data. gpstool accepts NMEA sentences from standard input or from a serial(ish) device.

+This library is built on top of the Digital Aggretates Corporation Diminuto package.
+Diminuto is a general purpose C-based systems programming library that supports serial port configuration, socket-based communication, and a passle of other stuff.
+If you don't build Diminuto where the Makefile expects it, some minor Makefile hacking might be required.

     https://github.com/coverclock/com-diag-diminuto

 Example:

-    serialtool -D /dev/ttyUSB0 -b 4800 -8 -1 -n -l | gpstool -e
+    gpstool -D /dev/ttyUSB0 -b 4800 -8 -1 -n -E

     $GPRMC,162135.000,A,3947.6521,N,10509.2024,W,0.00,109.12,030217,,,D
     RMC 2017-02-03T16:21:35Z { 39 47' 39.12"N 105 09' 12.14"W } 5623.29' 109.12true 0.00mph